hck/cannie/README.md

       end
     end

+It is possible to check permissions for resource actions.
+Currently collection and entry name is taken from resource controller name (some_namespace/entries_controller => @entries/@entry instance variables).
+To add this behavior add `permit_resource_actions` instead of `check_permissions` with no need to write custom `permit!` calls in each resource action:

+    class EntriesController < ApplicationController
+      permit_resource_actions

+      def index
+        @entries = Entry.all
+      end

+      def show
+        @entry = Entry.find(params[:id])
+      end
+    end

+For now only standard resource actions supported: `index`, `show`, `new`, `create`, `edit`, `update`, `destroy`.
+To define `Permissions` properly, use this mapping of action names to permissions:
+ - :index => :list
+ - :show => :read
+ - :new or :create => :create
+ - :edit or :update => :update
+ - :destroy => :destroy

+ Sample `Permissions` class to deal with all resource actions for `EntriesController`:

+    class Permissions
+      include Cannie::Permissions

+      def initialize(user)
+        allow :list, on: Entry    # index action allow :read, on: Entry    # show action allow :create, on: Entry  # new & create actions allow :update, on: Entry  # edit & update actions allow :destroy, on: Entry # destroy action end
+    end

 ### Handling of unpermitted access

 If user is not permitted for appropriate action, `Cannie::ActionForbidden` exception will be raised.